He was born into an ethnic Kashmiri family of wrestlers in Jabbowal village, Amritsar.

 After his retirement, Gama trained his nephew Bholu Pahalwan who held the Pakistani wrestling championship for almost twenty years.

 In his last days, Gama suffered a chronic illness and struggled to pay for his treatment.
-To help him out, G. D. Birla, an industrialist, and a wrestling fan donated ₹2,000 and a monthly pension of ₹300.
+To help him out, G. D. Birla, an industrialist & a wrestling fan, donated ₹2,000 and a monthly pension of ₹300.
 The Government of Pakistan also supported his medical expenses until his death.

 A 95 kg doughnut-shaped exercise disc, used by Gama for squats, is displayed at the National Institute of Sports (NIS) Museum at Patiala.